guypi001/VV-ESIR-TP1/sujet.md

 _________________________________________________________________________________________________________________________________________________________
 5.
--what are the main advantages of the mechanized specification
+ what are the main advantages of the mechanized specification?

--Did it help improving the original formal specification of the language
+Did it help improving the original formal specification of the language?

+What other artifacts were derived from this mechanized specification?

+How did the author verify the specification?

+ Does this new specification removes the need for testing?